Structure-Aware Text Recognition for Ancient Greek Critical Editions: Constructing Structure-Aware Resources

 \subsection{Rendering Structured Editions}

-To enable controlled, large-scale training and evaluation for Ancient Greek OCR under complex scholarly layouts, we generate \emph{synthetic page images} by rendering \emph{existing} openly licensed TEI/XML texts into typographically diverse document pages.
-Our goal is to preserve the original content while introducing realistic variation in page layout and typographical conventions encountered in printed critical editions.
-We collect prose texts from openly licensed TEI/XML corpora of Ancient Greek~\cite{Clerice2026CLLG,greeklit,first1k}, including one Latin corpus~\cite{latinlit}.\footnote{The Latin corpus is included to maintain performance for Latin-script material, which frequently appears in Greek editions (e.g., references, abbreviations, editorial conventions).} Where the same work appears in multiple corpora with different encodings, we retain all versions to increase diversity.
-We summarize our pipeline in Figure \ref{fig:framework}.
+To enable controlled, large-scale training and evaluation for Ancient Greek OCR under complex scholarly layouts, we generate \emph{synthetic page images} by rendering openly licensed TEI/XML texts into typographically diverse document pages.
+This preserves the original content while introducing realistic variation in layout and typographical conventions found in printed critical editions.
+We collect prose texts from TEI/XML corpora of Ancient Greek~\cite{Clerice2026CLLG,greeklit,first1k}, including one Latin corpus~\cite{latinlit}.\footnote{The Latin corpus is included to maintain performance for Latin-script material, which frequently appears in Greek editions (e.g., references, abbreviations, editorial conventions).} Where the same work appears in multiple corpora with different encodings, we retain all versions to increase diversity.
+The pipeline is summarized in Figure~\ref{fig:framework}.

 For each TEI document, we extract a citation-oriented structural description from the TEI tree.
 This \texttt{citeStructure}\cite{cayless:hal-04262751} specifies the hierarchical units used for citation and navigation (e.g., book, chapter, section) and their nesting.
-We then define a lightweight pseudo-XML annotation scheme to mark the text and its structure.
+We then use a lightweight pseudo-XML annotation scheme to mark the text and its structure.
 According to this scheme, the hierarchical units are marked in between \verb|<ref>...</ref>| tags, the editorial notes are marked in \verb|<note>...</note>| tags, and all titles are marked with a \verb|#| following markdown practices.
 As this paper aims to facilitate the rapid re-encoding of multi-page documents, we also address the issue of paragraphs that are broken across pages.
 To support their reconstruction, we add a \verb|<tab/>| tag to paragraphs that are indented in the printed layout.
 This marker enables reliable post-processing and merging of cross-page fragments, ensuring that the synthetic dataset supports both OCR transcription and document-level, structure-aware evaluation.